Remote work

 How to mitigate this challenge

-• Try to have video calls.
+• Encourage mentors and mentees to have video calls.

 Technology issues

 One of the challenges of mentoring someone virtually is making sure you have the right tools.
-If you company doesn’t have the right mentorship platform or conferencing tools, it can make it harder to connect.
+If your company doesn’t have the right mentorship platform or conferencing tools, it can make it harder to connect.

 How to mitigate this challenge